The question of how to bring innovation to a company is certainly something I've spent a lot of time researching over the past 15 years.

 In our most recent research with partners FourSight, and Innov8rs the glocal conference for intrapreneurs, we conducted global research to answer the question “who are the innovators in organizations?”

 Over the course of a year, we found ourselves in six cities across four continents speaking to business leaders, entrepreneurs and members of innovation teams.
 And work with an international clientele and participation in the Conference Board of Canada’s Council on Innovation and Commercialization took me to meetings, consultations and trainings in the US, UK and Canada.

 Through this varied activity, I got a bird’s eye view into the trials and tribulations of organizations working to innovate.
 I heard many stories this year about what is and isn’t working in companies when it comes to innovation.

-Five ways to bring innovation to a company in 2019
+Five ways to bring innovation to your company

 1. Define and measure innovation.

 In the past year, I attended a lot of meetings, read a lot of case studies and heard a lot of war stories.
 And in most instances, I noticed that something was obviously missing.
 What was it?